 Embracing an agnostic, open platform

-SharePoint Framework web parts provide several specific development advantages, including:
+SPFx web parts provide several specific development advantages, including the following:

 - It runs in the browser in the context of the current user.

 - The controls are responsive and accessible by nature.

 - End users can use SPFx client-side solutions on all sites, including communication, team, or group sites.

 - Users can add SPFx web parts to classic and modern pages.

 - Because Microsoft Teams has adopted SPFx, customizations need to be written only once to apply to both platforms.